pivotal-legacy/pivotal_ide_prefs/README.md

 Today, this project is not only a repository of Pivotal's preferences for Jetbrains IDEs – it's also a recommended workflow for tracking your team's customizations to IDE preferences.

+This is a forked copy with some small changes for internal use by Mavenlink employees.

 ## Installation ##

 First, *close your Jetbrains IDE*.